FadisChen/ChatExtension/README.md

 - All conversation content stored locally only
 - Image processing performed locally
 - API requests made directly to respective service providers
+- No personal information collected or uploaded
-- Web search results are used only for the current conversation
+- Web search results used only for current conversation